danayounis/code-challenge/partition_sort/README.md

 **Bonus**:  Use git to create commits as you develop the code including any design or redesign stages you go through developing the code.

+## to run the programme just call the script partition which take two arguments the input file and the output file